mfwgenerics/kapshot/README.md

 contains information about the location of captured source code including the file path (relative to the project root directory) and the char, line and column offsets for both the start and end of the captured source.

-Char, line and column offsets are 0-indexed.
+Offsets are 0-indexed.

-The code:

 ```kotlin
 val source = CapturedBlock { 2 + 2 }.source